kanaria69/Mainecoco/README.md

-## What do you get when you cross a chicken with a skunk?
-A fowl smell!
+## How do you steal a coat?
+You jacket.